Life Insurance After a Divorce: Everything You Need to Know

 If You Have a Joint Life Insurance

-• Separation into Two Policies: Some insurance providers allow you to split joint policies into two individual policies.
+• Separation Into Two Policies: Some insurance providers allow you to split joint life insurance policies after divorce.
 This process is often the cleanest way to separate life insurance during a divorce.

 • Transfer of Ownership: One spouse can take over the policy, becoming the sole owner and payer of premiums.
 The cash value, if any, would then belong to the owning spouse.